kevinmarkgill/hello-world/README.md

 This is the 1st change carried out on the github created branch to test the normal clone set-up variation.

 This is the 2nd change carried ou on the github created branch to test the normal clone set-up variation.

+This is the 1st change done on the dev machine for the github created branch in order to test the cloned set-up variation